 - 1. Lobbying.

 - 2. Fundraising.

 - 3. Purchase of real property.

 - 4. Physical modifications to buildings, including minor renovations (such as painting or carpeting).

 - 5. Construction.

-- 6. Payment of utilities/rent in arrears.

 Food and Beverage/Costs for Refreshments and Meals

 Recipients must receive prior approval before using grant funds to provide a working meal and/or refreshments at a meeting, conference, training, or other event.
 Food and beverages are generally considered personal expenses for which government funds should not be used.
 Exceptions may be made for working meals that are necessary to accomplish official business and enhance the cost effectiveness of the meeting or conference.
 Examples include, but are not limited to: